officialisaaczhang/PDC_Identifier_Generator_V2/README.md

 To Use:

  - Initial assignment:
-        Check everything is set on the flight strip Left click on the column under PDC
+        Check everything is set on the flight strip.
+        Left click on the column under PDC.
-        A dialogue will pop up showing a preview of the PDC message One hit "Yes", the PDC clearance will be copied to the clipboard
+        A dialogue will pop up showing a preview of the PDC message.
+        Once hit "Yes", the PDC clearance will be copied to the clipboard.

-        Send the PDC clearance through private chat just like you would.
+        Send the PDC clearance through private chat.

   - Re-assignment:
         When there is an existing identifier assigned, a pop up will confirm with you about reassignment of the identifier.
         Proceed like the initial assignment when preview window shows.

   - Delete:
-        Simply right click to delete the Code
+        Simply right click to delete the Code.

   Any feedback is welcomed.